 As is the case with most multiple choice type tests, there will be one or two options which seem less likely to be correct.
 Then there will be perhaps two that could be correct.
-The correct answer is not usually obvious, which means that you do have to think about which response you think is most suitable.
+The correct answer is not usually obvious, which is how it examines your core competencies / underlying attitudes behaviours.

-The context for the SJT is the fire and rescue service, to allow the situations to seem familiar.
-However, the scenarios are largely based on general management issues without any technical jargon or FRS specific terminology which could confuse individuals without that particular knowledge or experience.
+The context for the SJT will either be the Fire and Rescue Service or generic management scenarios.
+It just depends whether the test has been designed specifically for the FRS or is an ‘off-the-shelf’ tool i.e. applicable to people working in a range of jobs at a similar level.
+The scenarios are general management issues without any technical jargon or FRS specific terminology which could confuse individuals without that particular knowledge or experience.
 In fact, the SJT is not knowledge based; there is no need to study or revise.

-Tip: The best thing you can do to prepare for your SJT is to have a good look through the PQA’s.
-Try to understand how each of the PQA indicators works, when you might have seen similar behaviours demonstrated in the workplace.
-This should give you a good insight into how each PQA might look in action.
+Tip: The best thing you can do to prepare for your SJT is to have a good look through the PQA’s, or, if your FRS no longer uses these, the standards / values / competency framework they have adopted.
+Try to imagine how these standards or competencies might be applicable in the workplace.
+This should give you a good insight into how each behaviour or standard might look in action.

 Example SJT Question

 You are at a meeting with your fellow managers discussing an incident which took place a couple of days ago.
 Although the incident was well handled, you have some concerns about the new procedures that have been introduced.
 Even though you feel you briefed your team on the new procedures they seemed to have difficulty knowing what to do at crucial times during the incident.

 Which one of the following actions is most likely to be effective?

 - Raise your concerns about the new procedures and insist on going back to the old procedures

 - Raise your concerns about the new procedures and take responsibility to ensure your team develop a working knowledge of them